fence-io/website/content/articles/networking/index.md

-**Networking in a KinD Cluster with Cilium: Setting Up Load Balancer Services in Your Home Lab**
+---
+title: Setup Load Balancer Service with Cilium in KinD Cluster

+date: May 2, 2024

+tags:
+- Networking
+- KinD
+- Cilium
+- Load Balancer
+---

-Building a home lab environment and setting it up with a KinD cluster can be an exciting.
-Kubernetes in Docker (KinD) offers a lightweight and efficient solution for running Kubernetes clusters, making it ideal for development and testing purposes.
-However, configuring KinD for optimal performance, especially when it comes to load balancing and network setups, requires careful consideration.
-In this article, we'll guide you through the process of using KinD on both Linux and MacOS, exploring load balancing options and discussing troubleshooting techniques.
+Kubernetes in Docker (KinD) offers a lightweight and efficient way to run Kubernetes clusters for development and testing purposes.
+However, setting up KinD with load balancing option requires specific networking configurations.
+In this article, we'll explore the networking configuration of KinD on both Linux and MacOS, deep dive into load balancing options and discuss troubleshooting tactics.

-**Requirements**
+# Requirements

 - Docker
-- Kind
+- KinD
 - Kubectl
 - Ciliumctl

-**Setting Up Kubernetes in Docker**
+# Setting Up Kubernetes in Docker

-To create a KinD cluster with two nodes and disable the default CNI installation and kube Proxy, you can use the following configuration:
+To create a KinD cluster with two nodes, you can use the following configuration:

 ```yaml
 kind: Cluster